NormanDunbar/TraceCollier/README.md

 - A debugging file.
 If and only if running in verbose mode.
 This will have the same name as the trace file used for input, but with the extension changed from `.trc` to `.dbg`.

 ## Testing
-Trace Miner 2 has been tested on the following:
+Trace Collier has been tested on the following:

 ### Compiled using Borland C++ 10.1: